nordeck/jitsi-multiple-ui/README.md

 - Not very flexible if frequent changes to Jitsi configuration are required.

+- Configuration parameters are not always backward compatible.
+They must be checked and tested before every upgrades.

 - A `path` with three subsections is mandatory as the meeting address.

 ## 10. Links